Aarthyravi/Movie_Trailer/README.md

 fresh_tomatoes.py has function called open_movies_page() creates the webpage.

+#How To Run

-To run the entertain.py file
+To run the entertain.py file.

+#Output

-Movie Trailer is generated a Website to display the Movie Box art and to play the corresponding Movie Trailer
+Movie Trailer is generated a Website to display the Movie Box art and Click on Movie Image to play the corresponding Movie Trailer